facebookresearch/ReAgent/docs/usage.rst

 1 - On-Policy RL Training
 -------------------------

-Open AI Gym is a set of environments: simulators that can run policies for a given task and generate rewards.
+OpenAI Gym is a set of environments: simulators that can run policies for a given task and generate rewards.
 If a simulator is accessible, on-policy training (where the latest version of the policy makes new decisions in real-time) can give better results.
+We have a suite of benchmarks on OpenAI Gym, which is listed in ``reagent/gym/tests/test_gym.py``'s ``GYM_TESTS``.
 To train a model on OpenAI Gym, simply run:

 .. code-block::

-   python reagent/test/gym/run_gym.py -p reagent/test/gym/discrete_dqn_cartpole_v0.json
+   python reagent/gym/tests/test_gym.py TestGym.test_gym_cpu_0_Discrete_Dqn_Cartpole

-Configs for different environments and algorithms can be found in ``reagent/test/gym/``.
+Configs for different environments and algorithms can be found in ``reagent/gym/tests/configs/<env_name>/<algorithm>_<env_name>_online.yaml``.

 While this is typically the set up for people conducting RL research, it isn't always practical to deploy on-policy RL for several reasons: